Analysis | Ron DeSantis echoes Trump’s old too-much-covid-testing mantra

 One way to read that is that lots of people who aren’t really that sick with covid-19 just happen to have contracted a mild/asymptomatic case and will be fine.
 Another is that lots of people who wouldn’t otherwise know it have contracted the virus and can still spread it … to people who might not be so fortunate.

 This was the bargain at the heart of Trump’s less-testing gambit back in 2020, when he made clear that he really didn’t like how the statistics made him look.
-(Birx later testified: “I had seen the dramatic decline in testing at a time when we needed dramatic increase in testing to prevent us from having the depth and breadth of community spread that I knew was coming with the fall surge.”)
+(Birx later testified: “I had seen the dramatic decline in testing at a time when we needed a dramatic increase in testing to prevent us from having the depth and breadth of community spread that I knew was coming with the fall surge.”)

 It’s probably a better bargain now that cases of the virus appear to be less severe and that the omicron peaks in other countries appear to have come relatively quickly following the variant’s arrival.
 But it’s still a bargain with real consequences.